 about any special words that your child may use to tell others what he or she

 As much as possible, help the hospital staff

 with your child's care.
 Find out whether you will be responsible for any

 treatments at home.

 Sanders J (2011).
 Family-centered care of the child during illness and hospitalization.
 In MJ Hockenberry, D Wilson, eds., Wong's Nursing Care of Infants and Children, 9th ed., pp. 964-997.
-St. Louis, MO: Mosby Elsevier.
+St. Louis: Mosby Elsevier.

 ByHealthwise Staff Primary Medical ReviewerSusan C. Kim, MD - Pediatrics Specialist Medical ReviewerJohn Pope, MD - Pediatrics